 I work across a number of schools/ colleges.
 How can I register on behalf of multiple sites?

 We will need to set up accounts for you on behalf of the schools/ colleges that you work at.
 Please email firstname.lastname@example.org with details of which schools/ colleges you would like to register at and we can support.
 Please note that the platform is only free for people who are employed by schools or colleges, not third parties as per our Terms and Conditions.

 Will I be able to connect with local volunteers?

-Yes, Inspiring the Future works by connecting you to volunteers and employers available in your school or colleges local area.
+Yes, Inspiring the Future can connect you to volunteers and employers available in your school or college local area.
 Volunteers who have selected local postcodes to your school or college (they can enter up to two postcodes), will be visible when you login.
-However, if you wanted to have a look at volunteers slightly further afield, you can easily increase the radius of your search or look for ‘remote volunteers’.
+However, if you wanted to have a look at volunteers further afield, you can easily increase the radius of your search or tick the box ‘Virtual volunteers’ on the bottom left of the search page.
 You can also search for volunteers who used to attend your school or college.

 Can I register/ use Inspiring the Future on a tablet or mobile device?